kgillingham/flightplan/README.md

 make sure there are no empty rows between them.

 The output data will be in a file called FlightPlan-DigitalOutput.csv or FlightPlan-FilmOutput.csv.

+**** NOTE FOR KAREN: ****
+The input CSV's already have some test values in them.
+You can either add to it or replace them with your own.